Town of Woodland, Wisconsin

 In comparison, the 2000 Census shows Woodland had a population of 783 people and a land area of 36.07 square miles [93.4 km²].
 This gives a population density of 21.65 people per square mile [8.36 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Woodland.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Woodland.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
+More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...